Haplogroup D-M174

 Haplogroup D1 or D-M174 is a subclade of haplogroup D-CTS3946.
-This male haplogroup is found primarily in East Asia, Magar-ethnic Nepal and the Andaman Islands.
+This broad lineage of the male-specific portion of the human Y chromosome is found primarily in East Asia, Magar-ethnic Nepal and the Andaman Islands.
 It is also found regularly with lower frequency in Central Asia, North Asia and Mainland Southeast Asia, and, more rarely, in Europe and West Asia.